Here’s a selection of questions and answers that we’ve already helped our customers with.

 You can choose from three dental insurance plans, depending on whether you are treated as an NHS or private patient, or if you want to use a Bupa Dental Centre.
 Dental Cover 10 is appropriate if you are over 18 and receive treatment from an NHS dentist.
 Dental Cover 20 is appropriate when receiving treatment as a private patient with any dentist, and Bupa Dental Health Plan is a membership plan that can only be used at Bupa Dental Centres.

-For all of our dental products, you can start claiming for routine treatments such as examinations, scale and polish and X-rays straight away.
-For Oral cancer treatment the waiting period is six months from the start date of the policy.
+For all of our dental products, you can start claiming for general treatments such as examinations, scale and polish and X-rays straight away.
+For oral cancer treatment the waiting period is six months from the start date of the policy.

 For Dental Cover 10 and 20, to be covered for all other eligible dental treatment under the policy, there is a waiting period of four months before a claim will be accepted.
 For emergency dental treatment no claims will be accepted within the first 14 days of the start date of the policy.

 These waiting periods begin from the policy start date and do not apply at renewal.

-Bupa Dental Cover 10 and 20 will cover you for routine treatments, non-cosmetic treatments, emergency dental treatments, dental injuries and oral cancer treatment.
+Bupa Dental Cover 10 and 20 will cover you for general treatments, emergency dental treatments, dental injuries and oral cancer treatment.
 Your membership certificate shows which dental cover applies to your benefits (Dental Cover 10 or Dental Cover 20) and the maximum annual benefit limits that apply.

 There are certain benefits that will not be covered by your Bupa dental cover.
 For example cosmetic treatments, orthodontic treatments, surgical implants or any dental treatment involving or making use of or in any way related to surgical implants.